ts-safeql/safeql/docs/guide/introduction.md

 ### It's a plugin, not an SQL library

 SafeQL was never meant to replace your current SQL library.
-It's a plugin that you can use to add extra functionality to your existing SQL library.
-This means that you can use SafeQL with any SQL library that you want.
+Instead, It's a plugin that you can use to add extra functionality to your existing SQL library.
+It means that you can use SafeQL with any SQL library that you want.
 You can even use SafeQL with multiple SQL libraries at the same time.

 ## Why should I write raw queries in the first place?

 While using our favorite SQL library, sometimes it fails to provide the extra functionality that we need.
-In can be due to a missing feature, performance issue, or a complex query that is hard to write using the library's API.
+It can be due to a missing feature, performance issue, or a complex query that is hard to write using the library's API.
-In these cases, they library will point you to write a raw query, and here's the point where SafeQL comes in.
+In these cases, the library will point you to write a raw query, and here's the point where SafeQL comes in.